QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/ci/gitlab.md

 #### allow_failure

 You can allow a job to fail without failing the pipeline.
-In such scenario, an orange icon with an exclamation mark will be shown.
+In such a scenario, an orange icon with an exclamation mark will be shown.

 ```yaml!
 job: